 I’m revisiting my Halloween playlist from last year and changing it up.
-As the theme is disney, I need the correct number of disney songs dispersed throughout the night, therefore I am going to have to come up with an order for said playlist.
+As the theme is Disney, I need the correct number of Disney songs dispersed throughout the night; therefore I am going to have to come up with an order for said playlist.
 No randomising here (every day I’m shuffling).

 The correct number would be all my favourites.
 I’ve not been mathematical with my decision, just…”OH MY GOD, TUNE – *SINGS A WHOLE NEW WORLD FOR A WHOLE DAMN WEEK*”.

 So I’ve come to the realisation that our (siblings and I) Disney upbringing (pirated videos mostly) didn’t make princes and princesses out of us.
-I could find myself writing an edit to this blog post, as my I’m pretty certain Lewis thinks he is a Disney Prince.
+I could find myself writing an edit to this blog post, as my I’m pretty confident Lewis thinks he is a Disney Prince.
 I think he most closely resembles Flynn in Tangled…

 Although, I also loved Cinderella (Rodent slaves) and The Little Mermaid (Jamaican me crabby).